 The blue line in the diagram above is drawn through the path of bell number 2, and the annotations show the order of work for bell number 2.
 So what do the other bells do?
 Well, all the bells follow exactly the same order of work but they each start in a different place.
-For example, after the first lead (ie when the treble leads again after hunting to the back), bell number 2 has become 4ths place bell at the treble’s backstroke lead (indicated by a “4” in a circle to the right of the top diagram).
+For example, at the beginning of the second lead (ie when the treble is leading again after hunting to the back), bell number 2 has become 4ths place bell at the treble’s backstroke lead (indicated by a “4” in a circle to the right of the top diagram).
 From rounds, the order of work for bell number 4 is the same as the order of work for bell number 2 once it has become 4ths place bell.
 This is:

 dodge 5-6 down;